 Maintain a Savings Buffer for Security

-An emergency savings account isn’t just beneficial; it’s critical for the survival and resilience of a small business.
+An emergency savings account isn’t just beneficial; it’s critical for the survival and resilience of any small business.
 Aim to build a reserve that can cover at least three to six months of operating expenses.
 This fund will help you weather unexpected expenses, seasonal revenue dips, and even seize growth opportunities when they arise.

 Set aside a small percentage of each sale into this account.
 Consistently adding to your savings will provide a cushion and enable you to make decisions from a place of security, rather than out of financial necessity.

-Plan for Retirement With Self-Employed Options
+Plan for Retirement With Self-Employed Plan Options

 For small business owners, it’s easy to prioritize reinvesting in the business over personal retirement planning.
 However, securing a retirement plan now ensures that you’re building a stable future for yourself, regardless of what happens with the business.
 Consider options tailored for self-employed individuals, such as SEP IRAs or Solo 401(k)s, both of which offer high contribution limits and tax advantages.